AnomalyInnovations/aws-api-gateway-cli-test/README.md

 - `additional-params`
   Any additional params (including the querystring) as a JSON string.
 Defaults to `'{}'`.

+- `access-token-header`
+  Header field on which to pass the access token.

 - `body`
   The request body as a JSON string.
 Defaults to `'{}'`.